Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 - Accelerated progress through more frequent processing

-If you choose to use EmEase or similar tools for self-administered EMDR, these guidelines can help ensure a safe and effective experience:
+If you choose to use EmEase or similar tools for self-guided EMDR exercises, these guidelines can help ensure a safe and effective experience:

 Preparation Is Essential